percona/pxb-docs/docs/using_xtrabackup/privileges.md

-# Connection and Privileges Needed
+# Connection and privileges needed

 *Percona XtraBackup* needs to be able to connect to the database server and perform operations on the server and the datadir when creating a